 Most people have some form of movement dysfunction or asymmetry and for some this may not cause them any discomfort in their current lifestyle.
 But this doesn’t mean it won’t rear its ugly head in the future due to years of compensatory movement or if you decide to change work or become more active.

 As mentioned earlier, these problems can be addressed.
-Each case varies depending on the stage of the problem, age and pre existing problems but by working through manual therapy in conjunction with tailored clinical pilates, regardless of your stage, benefits will be had.
+Each case varies depending on the stage of the problem, age and pre-existing problems but by working through manual therapy in conjunction with tailored clinical pilates, regardless of your stage, benefits will be had.

-I specialise in correcting these problems and particularly focus my interest on spinal, hip and shoulder dysfunctions but I’m strongly of the opinion that not one part of the body moves without the others so always focus my attention to the whole body.
+I have an interest in correcting these problems and particularly focus my interest on spinal, hip and shoulder dysfunctions but I’m strongly of the opinion that not one part of the body moves without the others so always focus my attention to the whole body.
 Here at Premier Sports and Spinal Medicine we have the perfect set up to facilitate your care and treatment starting with 1:1 appointments with smooth transition into clinical pilates classes at the appropriate stage.
-We have an extensive team of specialists from the world of physiotherapy, osteopathy, myotherapy and exercise physiology that are well equipped to see you achieve your optimum function.
+We have an extensive team from the world of physiotherapy, osteopathy, myotherapy and exercise physiology that are well equipped to see you achieve your optimum function.